dttong3196/BIMM-143-Bioinformatics-Lab/README.md

 # BIMM-143-Bioinformatics-Lab
-This is my work from BIMM 143 at UCSD
+This is my work from BIMM 143 at UCSD.